surrsurus/edgequest/README.md

 #### Linux

-It should be as simple as running:
+It should be as simple as running the `run` script included with the repository

-`python2.7 edgequest.py`

-in the edgequest directory from a terminal

 All imports are from the standard library, so you should have no problem with running this on a linux machine

-If it doesn't work try running
+If it doesn't work install python-simplejson:

 `sudo apt-get install python-simplejson`

+If you get an SDL error along the lines of `libsdl1.2.0 not found` try:

 `sudo apt-get --reinstall libsdl1.2debian`